FAQ for Computer Graphics

 Making an X connection between Mac and Linux

 The X11 protocol allows you to run graphics programs across a network.
 The machine that you're physically at is called the "server," and the machine that needs to do graphical output is called the "client."
-In our situation, the Linux machines will be the clients, and the OSX Macs in E101 will be the servers.
+In our situation, the Linux machines will be the clients, and the OSX Macs in SCI 257 or E101 will be the servers.

 In the following example, I will use "herring" as the example of the linux machine I'm connecting to.
 You may use whatever machine you like, and it's probably best if we don't all use "herring."
 You can get a list of CS department Linux computers.